Updated: May 23, 2022

 So, I'm a business owner now.
 I'm in charge of making sure I'm legal and that the bills get paid.
 Opening a business isn't just filing your LLC and you're all set.
-Once you file with the state, you then need new bank accounts (yes, plural), terms to your service, to build a client base, start a website which has at least twelve steps involved, create and print marketing materials, develop a solid business process, and the list goes on...
+Once you file with the state, you then need new bank accounts (yes, plural), terms to your service, to build a client base, to start a website (which has at least twelve steps involved), to create and print marketing materials, to develop a solid business process, and the list goes on...

 Somehow I've made huge progress on this to-do list while also managing and completing my clients' marketing projects.
 And, I found myself an associate to work for me, because I realized quickly I can't do this by myself.
 I blame this successful month on a few things: